Core postprocessing stack accessible via context.postprocessing. Manages the effect pipeline independently of any specific component.

 Properties

-adaptiveResolution: boolean = true
+adaptiveResolution: boolean = false

 When enabled, the device pixel ratio will be gradually reduced when FPS is low and restored when performance recovers.